MisaOgura/react-express-docker-boilerplate/README.md

 Happy TDD!

-## Contrinutions
+## Contributions

-Please feel free to raise PRs to help improve the boilerplate.
+Please feel free to raise PRs or open issues to help improve the boilerplate.

 ## Authour